Photos by: Fragment of Light

 - You are asking somebody to reduce their regular rate.
 So it is ultimately their decision and you are not really in a position to feel entitled or empowered to decide the rate yourself.

 - Don't forget that you must be willing to negotiate until this is mutually beneficial.
-We asked our photographer what her rates were, then we told her what her rates would be if we were willing to cover the travel.
+We asked our photographer what her rates were, then she told us what her rates would be if we were willing to cover the travel.
 It was ultimately up to her what the price was.
 Some big instagrammers or destination wedding folks try to be cheap and just offer the flight and the "portfolio opportunity".
 Ain't nobody got time for that shit.
 Be willing to pay up, but using your points in exchange for a possible discount.

 - DO NOT LIE about your experience and don't feel entitled to anything!